SeldonIO/tempo/docs/workflow/workflow.md

 #### Deploy from YAML

 Alternatively you can use GitOps principles and generate the appropriate yaml which can be stored on source control and updated via your production/devops continuous deployment process.
 For this Runtimes can implement `to_k8s_yaml` methods which can be later modified via Kustomize or other processes for production settings.
-For an example see the [intro example](../examples/intro/README.html).
+For an example see the [multi-model example](../examples/multi-model/README.html).